 To find things to do in all 50 states, including more than 1,500 different cities or even in your city, check out: www.free-attractions.com

-- America the Beautiful Senior Pass a lifetime pass for U.S. citizens or permanent residents age 62 or over costs $10.
+- America the Beautiful Senior Pass a lifetime pass for U.S. citizens or permanent residents age 62 or over costs $20.
 National Park Service offers lifetime membership Seniors 62+ for $20, instead of $80 to national parks, monuments and federal recreation areas national parks, monuments, battlefields, seashores, scenic rivers, trails and military parks.
 Pass holders (and up to 3 adults in the same car) can avoid park entrance fees and may get a 50 percent discount on some park-usage fees such as camping, swimming, boat launch facilities and specialized interpretive services.
 One of the best vacation discounts for seniors.
 The U.S. has 58+ protected areas operated by the National Park Service.
 A Senior pass formerly referred to as Golden Age Passport gets you into any national park, along with your vehicle load of people if the park charges by vehicle.
 If the park charges by the person, it gains admission for you plus three adults.
 For details, go to www.nps.gov and search “senior pass.”
 For more information or to fill out an application, visit www.nps.gov/findapark/passes.htm Usual cost to go to Grand Teton is $35 for a week.

 - Camping look under the parks, by name) Lake Texoma camping 50% for all Oklahoma residents 62 years of age and older and for out-of state visitors 62 years of age and older from the following reciprocal states: Alabama, Arkansas, California, Delaware, Georgia, Hawaii, Pennsylvania, Kentucky, Louisiana, Maryland, Mississippi, Missouri, New Hampshire, Tennessee, and West Virginia